xuyangbocn/terraform-aws-self-host-llm/modules/open-webui-service/README.md

 ## Pre-requisites

 - A VPC with public, private subnets
-- Open WebUI Docker built and pushed to ECR
+- Open WebUI Docker image (or use my docker image on dockerhub `xuyangbo/open-webui`)
 - An Ollama service endpoint for Open WebUI to connect to
 - SSL cert and Route53 host zone if need to expose Open WebUI portal